sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 [^4]: "The Seven Sacraments and Their Liturgies, Part 9: The Reception of Converts," Holy Mass and More, August 31, 2018, https://www.holymassandmore.org/2018/08/the-seven-sacraments-and-their_31.html.

 [^5]: "Baptismale."
-In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/files/baptismale.pdf.
+In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/files/baptismale.pdf; also "Ordo Baptismi Parvulorum."
+In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/baptism.php.

 [^6]: Heuser, Herman J. "Baptism."
 In The Parish Priest on Duty : A Practical Manual for Pastors, Curates, and Theological Students Preparing for the Mission, 14-53: New York : Benziger Brothers, 1904. http://archive.org/details/theparishpriesto00heusuoft

-[^7]: "Baptismale."
-In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/files/baptismale.pdf; also "Ordo Baptismi Parvulorum."
-In Rituale Romanum, edited by Laudate Dominum: Laudate Dominum, http://laudatedominum.net/baptism.php.
+[^7]: "Resources for the Faithful."
+Pre-1955 Holy Week Resources, https://www.pre1955holyweek.com/for-the-faithful.